-As a fair trade company we strive to ensure that everyone at Blue Sky, from our fabric cutters and batik artists in Bali to our ecommerce team in Vancouver is treated with care and respect.
+Blue Sky is a fair-trade company.
+We make sure everyone at Blue Sky, from our fabric cutters and batik artists in Bali to our sewers in China, is treated ethically, with care and respect.

-We specialize in natural fibers, including bamboo, cotton, wool, cashmere, and modal.
-Not only do these fabrics last longer, they feel wonderful on the skin and have a much smaller environmental footprint.
+We specialize in natural fibers, including bamboo, cotton, linen, wool, cashmere and modal.
+These fabrics are long lasting, feel wonderful on the skin and have a smaller environmental footprint than synthetic fibers.

-We design clothes from XXS - 4X, allowing every body to look and feel good in their own skin.
+We design clothes from XXS - 4X, allowing every body to look and feel good.

-Marilyn began Blue Sky Clothing seeing how difficult it was for women around her to find ethical, comfortable clothing.
-She first sourced her fabrics in Indonesia where she could buy fabric in small quantities and design her own prints.
-Working with local batik artists, she designed patterns on natural fibre rayon and established enduring business relationships that still benefit all parties today.
+Owner and designer Marilyn began Blue Sky Clothing when she saw how hard it was for women around her to find ethically made, comfortable clothing.
+She sourced fabrics in Indonesia, where she could buy the fabric in small quantities and design her own prints.
+Working with local batik artists, she designed patterns on natural fibre rayon, establishing business relationships that continue to benefit all parties today.

-Back in Canada, she started selling the clothing out of her trustworthy Volkswagen van, affectionately nicknamed “Buggie”.
-Marilyn and Buggie became fixtures at the Balfour ferry landing, with her also driving to local get-togethers, setting up in parking lots for community events and trade shows, and wholesaling.
+Back in Canada, Marilyn started selling the clothing out of her trustworthy Volkswagen van, affectionately nicknamed “Buggie.”
+Marilyn and Buggie became fixtures at the Balfour ferry landing in the West Kootenays in south-east BC.
+They also drove to local get-togethers, setting up in parking lots and parks for community events, fairs and trade shows.

-Marilyn soon opened Blue Sky Clothing’s first fixed location at the Balfour ferry landing, a store-front which remains to this day.
-This success was followed by the opening of another store, this time in the heritage city of Nelson, BC.
+Marilyn soon opened Blue Sky Clothing’s first storefront at the Balfour ferry landing, which remains to this day.
+This success was followed by the opening of another store in the heritage city of Nelson, BC.

-Marilyn then moved to North Vancouver, where she established her headquarters.
-With the support of her family and her partner, she expanded her business and opened several storefronts around the Vancouver area.
+In 2009, Marilyn moved to North Vancouver where she established her headquarters.
+With the support of her family and her partner, she expanded the business and opened several storefronts around the Vancouver area.

-With the help of her sister, she’s expanded Blue Sky’s activities into charity, running the “Sock it to Literacy” program every year.
-Through this program, with each purchase of a merino wool sock, one dollar is donated to local literacy programs.
-And Blue Sky sells thousands of socks!
+With the help of her sister, Marilyn has expanded Blue Sky’s activities into charity, running the “Sock it to Literacy” fundraising campaign each year.
+With the purchase of each pair of merino wool socks, we

 Constantly looking out for every level of Blue Sky Clothing, Marilyn also visits her overseas locations every year to connect with her employees and family members who live there.
 Her ethos of adaptability has allowed Blue Sky Clothing to adjust to new situations, including the COVID-19 pandemic.
 After decades of success, Marilyn still runs Blue Sky Clothing, overseeing nine stores in BC, a thriving web store, and multiple wholesale locations across the continent.